Cause of science teacher’s diagnosis unknown

 This pocket-sized device can monitor heartbeats and irregularities.

-By Miley Pegg, Senior Reporter
+By Miley Pegg, Content Specialist

 In November 2022, Honors and AP Biology teacher, Brianne Ferreiro was diagnosed with third degree AV Block, a disease which required Ferreiro to receive a pacemaker.